Absolute Radio 80s: History

 Absolute Radio 80s launched at 7.00 pm on 4 December 2009, replacing Absolute Xtreme.

 The marketing plan for Absolute 80s started with targeted sampling at 80s events such as Madness, Pet Shop Boys and Depeche Mode at the O2 Arena, Erasure at the NEC Birmingham and Simple Minds at the Wembley Arena.
 The first track to play on the station was "(You Gotta) Fight for Your Right (To Party!)" by the Beastie Boys.

-On 14 May 2010, Absolute 80s began broadcasting in mono at 64 kbps on Digital One national DAB digital radio.
+On 14 May 2010, Absolute 80s began broadcasting in mono at 64 kbit/s on Digital One national DAB digital radio.

-On 29 February 2016, the station switched to the newly launched Sound Digital multiplex (an "upgrade" to 80 kbps in mono) although it continued to broadcast on Digital One until the end of April 2016.
+On 29 February 2016, the station switched to the newly launched Sound Digital multiplex (an "upgrade" to 80 kbit/s in mono) although it continued to broadcast on Digital One until the end of April 2016.

 On 16 October 2023, Absolute 80s switched to DAB+ broadcasting in stereo.

 On 12 December 2023, Absolute Radio 80s was removed from Freesat, followed by Sky and Virgin Media on 13 December, along with every other radio station owned by Bauer Media on either of the three TV platforms.

-DJs
+Presenters

-The station's DJs include Leona Graham, Sarah Champion, Richie Firth and Chris Martin.
-Claire Sturgess hosts a live 80s show every Friday on sister station Absolute Radio that is also simulcast live on Absolute 80s called Friday Night 80s.
-The Dave Berry Breakfast Show is also simulcast live on Absolute 80s.
+The station's presenters include Leona Graham, Sarah Champion, Richie Firth and Chris Martin.

-Weekend programming saw Tony Hadley, the former lead singer of Spandau Ballet, used to host the two-hour 80s Party on Saturdays from 6pm, that ended in December 2019.

-On Sundays, Sarah Champion looks back on the chart hits of the decade on the 80s Chart Show.
-It airs during the same timeslot - 4pm to 7pm - that the singles chart programme used to air on both BBC Radio 1 and commercial radio.
-This is followed by a follow-up programme in which Chris Martin looks at the album charts of the two years featured on the 80s Chart Show.
-At 9pm Matthew Rudd presenting Forgotten 80s, featuring lesser-played hits of the decade.

-From 23 September 2019, Absolute Radio's Hometime with Bush and Richie is simulcast on weekdays, with the same "split playlist" system as used at breakfast allowing relevant music to be played on each station.
+Absolute 80s also simulcasts Absolute Radio's breakfast (Dave Berry) and drivetime shows, using a split playlist system which allows relevant music to be played on each Absolute station.

+Former presenters include ex-Spandau Ballet lead singer Tony Hadley, who presented a Saturday evening 80s Party show until December 2019.